 Part C (Medicare Advantage)

-These plans are offered through private insurance companies.
-They cover the same things as original Medicare and may also include extra coverage for prescription drugs, dental, and vision care.
 All these options are bundled together in a single plan to make it easier for you to get the care you need.
 Some Medicare Advantage plans also have a limit on how much you pay out of pocket each year.

 Part D (prescription drug coverage)

 You must get prescription drug coverage through a private insurance plan.
-If you have original Medicare and want prescription drug coverage, you need to choose a Part D plan.
+If you have original Medicare and want prescription drug coverage, you need to choose a Medicare Part D plan.
 If you have a Medicare Advantage plan, Part D may already be included.

-Supplemental insurance (Medigap)
+Medicare supplemental insurance (Medigap)

 If you choose to enroll in a Medicare Advantage plan, you must first enroll in original Medicare parts A and B, and pay the monthly part B premium.